johnno1962/InjectionIII/README.md

 $ git clone https://github.com/johnno1962/InjectionIII --recurse-submodules
 ```

+To replicate one of the [github releases](https://github.com/johnno1962/InjectionIII/releases),
+turn the App sandbox off in the entitlements file.

 ### SwiftUI Injection

 It is possible to inject `SwiftUI` interfaces but it requires some minor